attila-lendvai/maru/README.md

 ```

 Patches are welcome for dealing with other platforms, including the extension of this readme.
-The LLVM backend should work even on untested targets, but I only test it on Linux.
+The LLVM backend should work even on untested targets, but I only test it on Linux for now.

 ## Who